 When travelling you have to find random ways to get to places if you have the time as it makes things more interesting.

-Right now you can easily jump a bus from Kars into Georgia, but I said in the title a train all the way into Georgia and that should be true very soon as they are finishing a railway from Turkey into Georgia (update me if you do this journey and it has happened to my email firstname.lastname@example.org).
+Right now you can easily jump a bus from Kars into Georgia, but I said in the title a train all the way into Georgia and that should be true very soon as they are finishing a railway from Turkey into Georgia (please update me if you do this journey and the train is now running to my email: email@example.com).

-And at the end of the line near Kars you can explore an ancient capital of the Armenian empire.
+At the end of the line near Kars you can explore an ancient capital of the Armenian empire, Ani.
 It’s a beautiful place to visit and worth the journey just for that.

-iF YOU’RE STARTING IN Istanbul and have a few nights there you can find a place to stay here:
+If you’re starting in Istanbul and have a few nights there you can find a place to stay in Istanbul here: